 - Copy Link

-Read New Food’s latest instalment of Recall Roundup to find out what food and beverage products have been recalled around the world this week.
+Read New Food’s latest recall roundup where we investigate what food products have been recalled in the UK and US.

-The recalled products come in a pack size of 180g and have a best before date of 14 December 2023 and 08 February 2024.
+The product has a pack size of 300g and a best before date of 26 May 2024.

-The company has been advised to contact the relevant allergy support organisations that will inform their members about the recall.
-The company has also issued a recall notice to its customers to explain what they should do if they have purchased the product.
+Taking action, Tesco is recalling the product and has been advised to contact the relevant allergy support organisations that can inform their members about the recall.
+In addition the company has also issued a recall notice to its customers to explain what they should do if they have bought the product.